Special Educational Needs Policy

 Reviewed May 2017

-Oxfordshire’s Local Offer can be accessed via the following e-mail address –
+Oxfordshire’s Local Offer can be accessed via the following website address –

 The local offer for SEN and Disability (SEND) brings together information about education, health and care services for children and young people from 0 to 25 with SEND